 According to Pevsner, a new union workhouse was built in 1846 to a design by "Foder" (perhaps a misspelling of S O Foden who designed a number of workhouse buildings including Hungerford, Aylesbury and Lexden and Winstree).
 It was situated on the then Union Street, later renamed Ferndale Street.
 Its location and layout can be seen on the 1899 map below:

 The main building was an unusual U-shaped layout, three storeys in height.
 The area within the U was divided into four walled exercise yards for the different classes of workhouse inmate.
 A single-storey entrance block fronted onto Union Street at the north of the site, with a chapel located at the west side.
 A workshouse school was located at the far south of the site.

 After 1930, the former workhouse building was converted into flats which continued in use until the late 1960s.
-The site is shown on the aerial view below which dates from around 1963.
-Interestingly, some of the original dividing walls between the exercise yards appear to have survived.

 No trace of the workhouse now remains.
 The site has been redeveloped to provide accommodation for the elderly known as Brackendale.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.